William Dutton Hayward: Town of Haywards

 William then became the road commissioner for Alameda County.
 He used his authority to influence the construction of roads in his own favor.
 In 1876, the town was chartered under the name of "Haywards".
 However, it was not legal to name a post office after a living person, so the official name was "Haywood".
 In 1876, "Haywood" was incorporated as the "Town of Haywards", with a population of 1,100.

 William served two terms on the Alameda County Board of Supervisors.

-On April 5, 1866, William married Mrs. Rachel Rhodes Bedford, a widow, in Haywards.
-Rachel had a daughter from her first marriage, Mary E. Bedford (b.
+On April 5, 1866, Hayward married Rachel Rhodes Bedford, a widow.
+She had a daughter from her first marriage, Mary E. Bedford (b.
 Feb.
 1852).
-William and Rachel had one child together, William Martin Hayward.
+William and Rachel Hayward had one child together, William Martin Hayward.
+Rachel Rhodes Bedford Hayward proved a skilled businesswoman, and was largely responsible for the success of Haywards Hotel.
+She arranged and managed parties, receptions, picnics, rides, and entertainment for guests.

+Death and legacy

-William Hayward died at age 75, as a result of skin cancer, at Haywards Hotel, and was buried in Lone Tree Cemetery in Fairview, near Hayward.
+William Hayward died at age 75, as a result of skin cancer, at Haywards Hotel, and was buried in Lone Tree Cemetery in Fairview, California, near Hayward.
 According to his tombstone, William died on July 10, 1891.
 Also buried there, according to the tombstone, were "Rachel H. Hayward" described as "Mother of Hayward" (presumably meaning the city's mother, not William's mother) who died at age 86, William Martin Hayward the "only son of William and Rachel Hayward" who died on November 20, 1893 "aged 26 years 8 months 14 days", and Sarah Louise Hayward (1838-1909), William's daughter by his first wife.

-City of Hayward

 In 1894, the "s" in "Haywards" was dropped and on September 18, 1928, the city's name was changed to the "City of Hayward."